BNZ Logo

 There is no automatic cover under this policy for any event that is caused by or arises because of any pre-existing medical condition - including a pre-existing medical condition of yours or someone else on whom your travel relies.

-There is no automatic medical cover for mature travellers, 75 years or older as at your departure date from New Zealand, unless you have purchased mature traveller cover.
+There is no automatic medical cover for mature travellers, 75 years or older as at your departure date from New Zealand, unless you have purchased mature traveler cover.

-To apply for cover your pre-existing medical conditions (you cannot apply to cover the pre-existing medical conditions of anyone other than yourself) or mature traveller cover, complete the Check Your Cover questionnaire.
+To apply for cover your pre-existing medical conditions (you cannot apply to cover the pre-existing medical conditions of anyone other than yourself) or mature traveler cover, complete the Check Your Cover questionnaire.

 If we accept your application for cover of your pre-existing medical conditions, a premium will be payable.